-CM POLICY 2.3.1: The level of service for Regional Clearance Time for hurricane evacuation (intra-state movements) for a Category 5 storm event (Saffir-Simpson scale) is 50 hours.
+CM POLICY 2.3.1: The level of service for out-of-county hurricane evacuation (intra-state movements) for a Category 5 storm event (Saffir-Simpson scale) is 52 hours.

 CM STRATEGY 2.3.1.1: Coordinate with the Florida Department of Transportation to consider regional hurricane evacuation in the development of a transportation improvement plan for District 7.